danielsedoff/lite-agent/readme.md

 ### `schedule.py`

-Reads `schedule.json` and runs shell commands according to it.
+*attention:* currently this one is under construction and does not work well Reads `schedule.json` and runs shell commands according to it.
 If there is not `schedule.json` then it is created at first run.
 Every entry is either a timeout, i.e. run once after waiting a certain time, or an interval, i.e. run and repeat every `x` seconds.

 ## Installation